bhauman/bhauman.github.com/drafts/the-coming-straight-forwardness.md

 to trim the Virtual DOM tree a bit.

-It is important to remember that the in-memory differencing of the Virtual DOM is very very very fast and you can probably render 20x the amount of Virtual DOM than you think you can.
+It is important to remember that the in-memory differencing of the Virtual DOM is very VERY fast and you can probably render 20x the amount of Virtual DOM than you think you can.
 JavaScript engines are insanely fast.